EDM Marketing: The 21st Century Version of Email Marketing

 #1 It Saves Both Time And Money

-Both EDM and email marketing are incredibly cost-effective; once you have your list, you can send them at a minimal cost according to a timetable you determine for your company.
+Both EDM and email marketing are incredibly cost-effective; once you have your list on an emailing platform, you can send them at a minimal cost according to a timetable you determine for your company.
 At a fraction of the expense of a typical mailer, you can produce stunning emails using templates or the abilities of an in-house design team.

 You will also save time since you will be able to accomplish everything in-house rather than relying on a printer or delivery agency to get your message to your target audience.